British PM's ex-media boss in court

 Following a now much-criticized police investigation, the paper’s royal correspondent and a private detective were jailed.

-For years, Murdoch’s British newspaper arm News International said only a “rogue” reporter was to blame.
+For years, Murdoch’s British newspaper arm News International claimed only a rogue reporter was to blame.
 However, a new police probe was launched in January last year which led to the current charges.